 The first step to deal with the Coronavirus infection and treat it is to diagnose it.
 In this article, the various types of Covid-19 tests and their limitations have been discussed.
 But first, what is the Coronavirus?
 Coronavirus is an infectious and highly contagious disease that causes severe respiratory illness.
 Most infected people only develop mild to moderate symptoms and may recover quickly with early diagnosis, suitable medication, and treatment.
-But patients with severe symptoms might need immediate hospitalization and over 38 lakh people around the world have already been succumbed to the virus with over 17 crore people affected in totality, as of 15th June 2021.
+But patients with severe symptoms might need immediate hospitalization and over 38 lakh people around the world have already succumbed to the virus with over 17 crore people affected in totality, as of 15th June 2021.

 Since the emergence of the novel Coronavirus last year, it has constantly been evolving and mutating.
 In such a case, it is necessary to have knowledge about and access to reliable and effective tests.
-Some of these tests are based on saliva and mucus, and some on blood tests.
+Some of these tests are saliva and mucus, and some on blood tests.
 Given the various options, you might wonder- “How do these tests work?”, “Which type of Covid-19 test is more reliable?”, “Which test will work best for me?”
 “Do they all work the same?” and “Is there a diagnostic test for covid-19?”.
 Let’s see them all:

 So, how many different Covid-19 tests are there?